At least 116 dead in gang battle at Ecuador jail; 5 beheaded

 “In the history of the country, there has not been an incident similar or close to this one,” said Ledy Zúñiga, the former president of Ecuador’s National Rehabilitation Council.

-Zúñiga, who was also the country’s minister of justice, said she regretted that steps had not been taken to prevent another massacre following deadly prison riots last February.
+Zúñiga, who was also the country’s minister of justice in 2016, said she regretted that steps had not been taken to prevent another massacre following deadly prison riots last February.

 Earlier, officials said the violence erupted from a dispute between the “Los Lobos” and “Los Choneros” prison gangs.